tencentyun/qcloud-documents/product/视频服务/游戏多媒体引擎/SDK 文档/Unreal Engine SDK/接口文档_intl.md

 ```

 ### Enable/disable audio upstream
 This API is used to enable/disable audio upstream.
-If the capturing device is already enabled, captured audio data will be sent.
-If it is not enabled, it remains silent.
-To enable/disable a capturing device, see API EnableAudioCaptureDevice.
+If the capturing device is already enabled, it will send captured audio data.
+If not, it remains mute.
+Use the API EnableAudioCaptureDevice to enable or disable the capturing device.

 #### Function prototype